NIL Laws · OH

 The NCAA & Federal Layer

 State law is only half the rulebook.
-Wherever you play, the NCAA framework reshaped by the House settlement — plus one federal statute on agents — sits on top of your state's rules.
+Wherever you play, the NCAA framework reshaped by the House settlement — plus the new age-based eligibility model and one federal statute on agents — sits on top of your state's rules.

 Revenue sharing (House settlement)

 Since July 2025, Division I schools that opted into the House v.
-NCAA settlement may pay athletes directly, capped at roughly 22% of average power-conference athletics revenue — about $20.5M per school in year one, rising annually.
-Roster limits replaced scholarship limits.
+NCAA settlement may pay athletes directly, capped at roughly 22% of average power-conference athletics revenue.
+The cap was about $20.5M per school in year one and rises roughly 4% a year — approximately $21.3M for 2026–27.
+Roster limits replaced scholarship limits, and the large majority of Division I schools have opted in.

 What this means: Your school can now be a counterparty, not just a bystander.
-Campus revenue-share agreements are real contracts with real obligations.
+Campus revenue-share agreements are real contracts with real obligations — and the cap is a ceiling on the school's side of the table, not on third-party NIL.

 NIL Go clearinghouse